rdkcentral/rdk-halif-device_settings/docs/pages/images/dsHdmiIn_halSpec.md

 ### Build Requirements

+@todo change shall/should back to must

-The source code must build into a shared library for Device Settings as `HdmiIn` module is a part of Device Settings and must be named as `libdshal.so`.
+The source code shall build into a shared library for Device Settings as `HdmiIn` module is a part of Device Settings and shall be named as `libdshal.so`.
 The build mechanism shall be independent of Yocto.

 ### Variability Management

 - Any changes in the `APIs` should be reviewed and approved by the component architects.
-- `DeviceSettings HdmiIn` `HAL` modification should support backward compatibility for the generic operations like image upgrade and downgrade.
+- Any modification should support backward compatibility for the generic operations like image upgrade and downgrade.
-- `DeviceSettings HdmiIn` should return the dsERR_OPERATION_NOT_SUPPORTED error code, if any of the interface - `APIs` are not supported by the underlying hardware.
+- This interface should return the dsERR_OPERATION_NOT_SUPPORTED error code, if any of the interface - `APIs` are not supported by the underlying hardware.
-- Providers of the `DeviceSettings HdmiIn` `HAL` should keep a well-defined version history for tracking alterations across diverse library versions, along with their corresponding verification results.

 ### Platform or Product Customization